MiloFournier/MiloFournier/README.md

 ---

 ### 👨🏼‍💻 About Me :
-I am a french 🇫🇷 student in computer science and information technologies at the National Institute of Applied Sciences of Lyon.
+I am a french 🇫🇷 student in Computer Science and information technologies at the National Institute of Applied Sciences of Lyon.
+I also study Data Science at SDU Odense in Denmark for a year.
 - 📫 You can reach me on LinkedIn : www.linkedin.com/in/milo-fournier

 ---